w3f/Grants-Program/applications/Cook Protocol.md

 #### Tech Stack

-We will develop a custom pallet and a Substrate node that will work as Parathread of Polkadot.
+We will develop a custom pallet and a Substrate node that will work as Parachain of Polkadot.
 Hopefully in the future, we will be able to secure a Parachain Slot.
 We will use Rust language and the Substrate framework for the node and pallet development.
 Typescript and ReactJs for the user interface.

+Pallet
+The pallet will allow the following functions:
+1) Fund managers will be able to create new investment funds with the following input data:
+    - Name (<= 32 chars);
+    - Symbol (3 chars);
+    - Description  (max 8192 bytes);
+    - Fee in % (example 3%);
+    - Accepted Tokens (Array) example BTC,ETH,DOT;
+    - Liquidity Pool Type (example "Spot Defi");
+    - Platform Whitelist (Array) example Uniswap, Compound;
+    - Token Whitelist (Array) example BTC,ETH,DOT,RVN,BTG;
+    - Allowed Leverage , example 3x.

+2) Investors will be able to deposit their assets in the selected investment funds.
+The pallet will pass the data of the available investment funds to the front-end UI.

+3) Fund managers will be able to allocate available assets in the whitelisted platforms and tokens, the pallet will make the required procedure without giving ownership access to the underlying assets.
+In other words, fund managers will not be able to withdraw the assets from funds.

+4) Investors will be able to withdraw their investments from their invested funds, the pallet will take care of the related procedures of withdrawal.

+5) Fund managers will be able to request the dissolution of funds, the pallet will automatically withdraw underlying assets from the funds, refund them to investors and settle the corresponding management fees accrued by the fund manager.

+6) The fund manager will be able to claims management fees, the pallet will make the calculation of the accrued fees till the current block number and transfer the amount to the fund manager.

+7) Investor will be able to see their own investments and their performances, the pallet will fetch the necessary data from the invested funds and use asyncronous off-chain workers to access Oracles, such as Chainlink to get pricing information.

+8) The pallet will allow the transfer of funds in ckToken and COOK tokens between users's accounts

 ### Ecosystem Fit